 During an MRI scan, you lie on a cushioned table that moves into the scanner.
 An injected contrast agent may be used.
 MRI contrast agents rarely cause allergic reactions.

-Arrive thirty minutes early to complete paperwork.
+Arrive fifteen minutes early to complete paperwork.
 Inform your referring physician if you have ever experienced claustrophobia.
 If necessary, your doctor can prescribe a mild sedative before your appointment.
 If you receive medication, bring someone to drive you home.

 • Contact us to find out if you have any restrictions on what you can eat and drink before your appointment.

 • Take your regular medications prior to your exam.

 • Bring your insurance information, as well as any applicable diagnostic imaging CDs.

 • Leave valuables at home.
 No metal objects can be worn during your scan (such as watches, jewelry, keys, or cell phone).

 • You may be asked to wear a hospital gown or your own clothing if there are no metal snaps or zippers.

 • Have had any surgery within the last eight weeks